jasonswett/instant_rails/README.md

   -m https://raw.githubusercontent.com/jasonswett/instant_rails/main/template/template.rb
 ```

-This command will create a Rails application for you.
+This will create a Rails application for you.
 Once the script finishes, you can `cd` into the project directory, run `rails server` and see your app running.

 # Get help